 Although all the items are small, the different texture allow your eye to travel for one treasure to another and creates visual interest.

-Fill your tool boxes with a variety of items, such as vintage rolling pins, terra cotta pots and they can even be used as a towel bar as seen below.
 You can see more ways to use thrift store items on my Fall Home Tour.